Dig Your Roots

 Dig Your Roots is the third studio album by American country music duo Florida Georgia Line.
 The album was released on August 26, 2016, by Big Machine and Big Loud Mountain.
 As with their first two albums, it is produced by Joey Moi.
-The two performers were originally known for their upbeat and cross mix of genres within their music but they claimed this album was their "calm down" album.
-They claimed they are looking to do more than just entertain with this album but to get people to dig deep into what is really important in their lives.
+The two performers were originally known for their upbeat and cross mix of genres within their music, but they claimed this album was their "calm down" album.
+They claimed they are looking to do more than just entertain with this album but to get people to dig deep into what really is important in their lives.

 Singles

 The album's lead single "H.O.L.Y.", was released on April 29, 2016, and became a huge commercial success, topping the Hot Country Songs chart for eighteen consecutive weeks, and also reached number one on the Country Airplay chart.
 It also peaked at number 14 on the Billboard Hot 100 chart.

 "May We All", a duet with Tim McGraw, is the album's second single, and was released on July 15, 2016.
 It reached number one on the Country Airplay chart, and number two on Hot Country Songs.
 It also peaked at number 30 on the Hot 100 chart.

 "God, Your Mama, and Me", a duet with the Backstreet Boys, is the album's third single, and was released on January 23, 2017.
 It peaked at number one on the Country Airplay chart.
 It also peaked at number 46 on the Hot 100.

 "Smooth" was the album's fourth and final single, and was released on August 13, 2017.
-Although, it peaked at number 89 on the Hot 100, it failed to reach the top 10 on either Country chart.
+Although it peaked at number 89 on the Hot 100, it failed to reach the top 10 on either Country chart.